MikiP98/MultiScaler-Plus/README.md

 ## Universal app for scaling images

-AutoUpscale is a universal app for scaling images.
-It can be used as a command line tool, a web GUI, or a console application.
+AutoUpscale is a universal app for scaling images using various algorithms. <br>
+It can be used as a command line tool, a webUI, or as a console application.

-### Supported algorithms
+## Supported algorithms
 - **Classical Algorithms** <sup>(Up-scaling and downscaling)</sup>:
   - **Bicubic** *(Better than bilinear, less blur, more detail, higher contrast)*
   - **Bilinear** *(Second-simplest algorithm, most common and most blurry)*